When Must Form 709 Gift Tax Return Be Filed and Who Must File One?

 The specific limits for gifts to non-citizen spouses from 2009 through 2018 are:

 - 2011 $136,000

 - 2013 $143,000

 - 2014 $145,000

 - 2016 $148,000

 - 2017 $149,000

 When Is IRS Form 709 Due?

-If you don't have to extend the time to file your personal return, you can file IRS Form 8892 to receive an automatic six-month extension of time to file IRS Form 709.
-But again, filing Form 8892 does not extend the time to pay any gift tax you might owe.
-You must pay the tax you owe when the form is filed or interest and penalties will accrue.
+Even if you don't have to extend the time to file your personal return, you can still file IRS Form 8892 to receive an automatic six-month extension to file IRS Form 709.